diffequ/Python-Projects/README.md

-In this respiratory,you may find projects that I have started working on in July 2017.
+% I started learning Python in July 2017.In this respiratory,you may find projects I worked on so far.Thanks for time!